The importance of bees

 Are honey bees dangerous?

-Unless they sense a threat or aggression, honey bees have no motivation to sting.
-In fact, they have every reason not to sting because, once they do, they lose their stingers, detach a part of their abdomens, and rapidly die.
+Unless they sense a threat, honey bees have no motivation to sting.
+In fact, they have every reason not to.
+Once a honey bee stings, it loses its stinger, detaches part of its abdomen, and dies shortly after.

 How is honey made?

-Honey is created from the nectar of plants and flowers that bees collect.
-After returning to the hive, bees add enzymes to the nectar, which helps break down the sugars.
-They store this transformed nectar in sealed honeycombs, allowing it to mature and develop its unique flavor and consistency.
-An Alvéole beehive can produce an average of 15 kg (30 lb) of honey in a single year.
+Bees collect nectar from plants and flowers and bring it back to the hive, where they add enzymes that break down the sugars.
+They store this transformed nectar in sealed honeycombs, where it matures into honey.
+One Alvéole hive produces an average of 15 kg (30 lb) of honey per year.

 What's in a beehive?